digitaldrummerj/digitaldrummerj.me/content/posts/draft/2022/02/021422-hugo-get-started.md

 **download theme pros**

 * the theme is stored along with your site and any changes you make to it are stored with your site
  * you do not have to worry about the theme repository going away
+ * you have the
+ * most control of your theme

 **download themes cons**

+* takes a little bit more work to start uaing theme since you have to download and unzip it.
 * you will have to manually merge any changes the theme author makes into your version of the theme.

     > in my experience, themes rarely get updated after their release

+My preference is to download the them so that I have full control over it and don't have to worry about the theme repository going away.

-As you can see there is a lot of cons to having your theme as a submodule.
-As well for this series on Hugo, we will be s starting with a basic starter theme and then adding and modifying the theme so you will want to have the theme installed locally.
+As well for this series on Hugo, we will be starting with a basic starter theme and then adding and modifying the theme so you will want to have the theme installed locally.

 To install the theme: